If empty space is something not nothing, then what is it? Quantum simulations describe spacetime as follows:

 - Dimensions.
 The number of independent degrees of freedom that the space can extend into.

-The result, called the Cartesian System, worked so well for the purposes of geometry that it became the standard, but it doesn’t suit all cases.
-For example, war-gamers adapted Euclid’s space to the two dimensions of a game board, but as squares only allow four attack directions, they used hexagons to give more directions of attack.
-Yet most current simulations of space assume it is Cartesian or linear, including loop quantum gravity (Smolin, 2001), cellular automata (Wolfram, 2002), and lattice simulations (Case, Rajan, & Shende, 2001).
-However, to work on a network, a linear space has to have:
+The resulting Cartesian System worked so well for geometry that it became the standard, but it doesn’t suit all cases.
+For example, war-gamers adapt Euclid’s space to the two dimensions of a game board by using hexagons not squares, as they give more directions of attack.
+Yet most simulations still assume a Cartesian or linear space, including loop quantum gravity (Smolin, 2001), cellular automata (Wolfram, 2002), and lattice simulations (Case, Rajan, & Shende, 2001), but to work on a network, a Cartesian space needs:

 - A maximum size: The size of the space must be known in advance, to allocate coordinate memory.

-- A zero-point origin: The space has to have absolute center, or (0,0,0) point, within itself.
+- A zero-point origin: The space has to have absolute centre, or (0,0,0) point, within itself.

-It follows that if our space is a virtual linear space, its maximum size had to be known before the first event, to avoid a Y2K bug.
-But our space has been expanding at the speed of light for billions of years, and is still doing so, with no end in sight, so its final size is undefined.
-A virtual linear space the size of our universe should have crashed by now, but it hasn’t, so if our space is virtual, it can’t be linear.
+If our space is a generated Cartesian space, its maximum size had to be set before the first event to avoid a Y2K bug.
+But our space has been expanding at the speed of light for billions of years and still is, with no end in sight, so its final size is undefined.
+A Cartesian space the size of our universe should have crashed by now, but it hasn’t, so our space can’t have linear dimensions.

-The zero-point origin requirement arises because the coordinates of a linear space are based on a (0,0,0) point within itself, so when Hubble showed that every star and galaxy is receding from us, that our space was linear made our Earth the origin of the universe!
-But our planet only began recently, so it can’t be the origin of the universe.
-The discovery that our space is expanding everywhere at once, from no absolute center within itself, means that it can’t be a linear space.
+The zero-point origin requirement arises because a Cartesian space needs a (0,0,0) point within itself, so when Hubble showed that every star and galaxy is receding from us, assuming a Cartesian space made our Earth the origin of the universe!
+But our planet only began recently, so it can’t be so!
+The discovery that our space is expanding everywhere at once wityhout an absolute center within itself also means it can’t have linear dimensions.

 In general, linear coordinates work well for small, fixed spaces but not for a huge space like ours, that is expanding indefinitely from no point within itself.